wojtekwasek/Pong_game/README.md

 `pong.exe`

 To move the left table up and down press "w" and "s".
 To move the right table press "i" and "k".
 To quit the game just hold "q".
+Player wins uppon scoring 5 points.

 Game screenshots: